-As of March 31, 2024 and December 31, 2023, we had \$15.3 million and \$7.3 million of indebtedness under a Canadian government program, respectively, of which \$8.1 million and zero was received during the three months ended March 31, 2024 and 2023, respectively.
-Additionally, as of March 31, 2024, we had liability balances consisting of \$3.5 million notes payable, long-term, \$5.3 million notes payable, short-term, \$0.9 million unpaid accrued interest recorded in other liabilities, current, and a \$2.5 million notes payable, long-term, \$1.7 million notes payable, short-term, \$0.8 million unpaid accrued interest recorded in other liabilities, current, \$5.7 million other liabilities, long-term with unpaid accrued interest and a \$2.5 million customer prepayment recorded in other liabilities, long-term.
+As of June 30, 2024 and December 31, 2023, we had \$15.1 million and \$7.3 million of indebtedness under a Canadian government program, respectively, of which zero and \$8.1 million was received during the three and six months ended June 30, 2024, respectively, and zero was received in 2023.
+Additionally, as of June 30, 2024, we had liability balances consisting of \$3.5 million notes payable, long-term, \$5.3 million notes payable, short-term, \$1.0 million unpaid accrued interest recorded in other liabilities, current, and a \$2.5 million notes payable, short-term, \$0.8 million unpaid accrued interest recorded in other liabilities, current, \$5.7 million other liabilities, long-term with unpaid accrued interest and a \$2.5 million customer prepayment recorded in other liabilities, long-term.

 In November 2016, Legacy Origin received a \$5.0 million prepayment from a legacy stockholder for product from Origin 1 pursuant to an "Offtake Agreement," a type of agreement that generally provided for binding take-or-pay commitments to purchase certain annual volumes of product from our planned manufacturing facilities at specified prices, subject to satisfaction of certain conditions precedent.
 The prepayment was to be credited against the purchase of products over the term of the agreement.
 The prepayment was secured by a promissory note to be repaid in cash in the event that the prepayment could not be credited against the purchase of product, for example, if Origin 1 were never constructed.
 The promissory note was collateralized substantially by Origin 1 and other assets of Origin Materials Canada Pioneer Limited.
 In May 2019, Legacy Origin and the legacy stockholder amended the Offtake Agreement and promissory note.
-The amendment added accrued interest of \$0.2 million to the principal balance of the prepayment and provided for the prepayment amount to be repaid in three annual installments rather than being applied against the purchase of product from Origin 1.
-On August 1, 2022, Legacy Origin and the legacy stockholder amended the note to provide for repayment in three installments consisting of both principal niterest of \$2.7 million on September 1, 2024, \$1.9 million on September 1, 2025, and \$1.8 million on September 1, 2026 and to allow the legacy stockholder to offset amounts owed for the purchase of product from Legacy Origin's Origin 1 facility against amounts due under the note.
-At March 31, 2024 the outstanding note principal balance was \$5.2 million of which \$3.5 million was included in notes payable, long-term and \$1.7 million was included in notes payable, short-term and the outstanding accrued interest of \$0.8 million was included in other liabilities, current.
-At December 31, 2023, the outstanding note principal balance was \$5.2 million of which \$3.5 million was included in other liabiliti
+The amendment added accrued interest of \$0.2 million to the principal balance of the prepayment amount to be repaid in three annual installments rather than being applied against the purchase of product from Origin 1.
+On August 1, 2022, Legacy Origin and the legacy stockholder amended the note to provide for repayment in three installments consisting of both principal and interest of \$2.7 million on September 1, 2024, \$1.9 million on September 1, 2025, and \$1.8 million on September 1, 2026 and to allow the legacy stockholder to offset amounts owed for the purchase of product from Legacy Origin 1 facility against amounts due under the note.
+At June 30, 2024 the outstanding note principal balance was \$5.2 million of which \$3.5 million was included in notes payable, short-term and the outstanding accrued interest of \$0.9 million was included in notes payable, short-term and the outstanding accrued interest of \$0.8 million was included in other liabilities, current.
+At December 31, 2023, the outstanding note principal balance was \$5.2 million of which \$3.5 million was included in other liabilitie